krisito2000/IvakaCars-Website/README.md

 This is a personal / educational project that showcases a fictional car dealership website.

 ## ⚙️ Purpose
-The project was created to practice front-end web development (HTML, CSS, and basic design).
+The project was created to practice front-end web development (HTML, CSS, Bootstrap and basic design).

 ## 🚗 Content Disclaimer
 - Some images used on this site are from **real car dealership websites** and belong to their respective owners.